aousdev/TunisiaWanderlust-Repo-v4/README.md

 While thorough checking out has been carried out, we apprehend that customers' studies may additionally range.
 We inspire customers to offer comments and file any problems they come upon, supporting us constantly enhance Tunisia Wanderlust and deal with any unexpected problems right away.

 ## Credits
-The snap shots used on the "Home" and "Explore Tunisia" web page have been sourced from an open source inventory image website namely Pixabay.
+- The snap shots used on the "Home" and "Explore Tunisia" web page have been sourced from an open source inventory image website namely Pixabay.
 The snap shots were carefully chosen to show off Tunisia's numerous landscapes, inclusive of its beautiful sea perspectives, majestic mountains, and great deserts.
+- The logos featured within the "Powered By" section were procured from the open-supply logo repository, "Seek Logo."